Discover more from Anarchonomicon

 The only forces I know in the world that have embraced the “Every Man a Biker” ethos of our hypothetical Motorcycle Cavalry force… Are the Hell’s Angels and other similarly structured Outlaw biker clubs for whom ownership of a large motorcycle is a prerequisite of membership.

 Biker gangs are actually kinda unique, they’re one of the rare examples of an organized crime group built along neither geographic nor ethnic divisions.
 The American-Italian Mafia famously wouldn’t let partial Italians become made-men: Irish, Jewish, and other hangers-on without pure Italian blood were stuck merely being attached as associates to a full Italian made-man, as immortalized in the films of Martin Scorsese.
 And most famous street gangs in cities were named for the literal street they live on.
 Whereas amongst Hell’s Angels There’s a vague “requirement” that members be “white” ( a rule that seemingly gets stretched and broken with some regularity)… but that’s more about racism and the section of American prisons they wind up in, not any deep ethnic solidarity.
-During the 90s Quebec Biker wars, an event that occurred in the wake of the wake of the narrow Quebec stay vote… Anglo and Franco Hell’s Angels fought together against Anglo and Franco members of the Rock Machine Motorcycle Club.
-Similarly the vast geographic distances ring leaders and mere members live across and operate on, within even a single clubhouse, Outstrips almost any street or regional gangs.
+During the 90s Quebec Biker wars, an event that occurred in the wake of the narrow Quebec stay vote… Anglo and Franco Hell’s Angels fought together against Anglo and Franco members of the Rock Machine Motorcycle Club.
+Similarly, the vast geographic distances ring leaders and mere members live across and operate on, within even a single clubhouse, Outstrips almost any street or regional gangs.

 What about the motorcycle in particular allows this seemingly improbable organization? ( I genuinely don’t know, interesting exercise for the reader, comment with your theories/speculations)

 The generations of motorcycle poets and heavy metal romantics who would call bikes freedom machines: inherently outside to the confines of civilization, the steppe embodied in steel, outlawry in overdrive… they aren’t wrong.
 There is a primordial chaos bound in those perfectly timed engines.
-A power which only a free man, one step outside modernity, and mad enough to assume more ancient risks could ever wield.
+A power that only a free man, one step outside modernity, and mad enough to assume more ancient risks could ever wield.

 we have a seemingly perfect weapons technology (in the loose sense of the word), that is a, as close to optimal as we’re going to get, counter to billions if not trillions worth of air-power and surveillance technology… but it can only be fully wielded by Outcasts, Freaks, Criminals, Insurgents, Terminal Psychotics, desperate Alawites, Quebeckers… and worst of all: Influencers, Actors, and Philosophers.